-In this section we apply the framework described in Section II to hypothetical DaaS scenarios to illustrate the merits of the hardware provisioning and tenant scheduling policies obtained as solutions to the cost-optimization problem defined in Problem Definition 1.
+In this section we apply the framework described in Section 2 to hypothetical DaaS scenarios to illustrate the merits of the hardware provisioning and tenant scheduling policies described above.

-In our evaluation, we assume that the hypothetical DaaS provider must accommodate a total of 10,000 tenants running TPC-C scale 10 workloads, with two available SKUs - ssdC and diskC - as described in Section II-A2.
-We varied the following three parameters to arrive at the 12 scenarios listed in Table II.
+In our evaluation, we assume that the DaaS provider must accommodate a total of 10,000 tenants running TPC-C scale 10 workloads, with two available SKUs - ssdC and diskC - as described in Section 2.1.2.
+We varied the following three parameters to arrive at the 18 scenarios listed in Table 2.